accuknox/help/docs/faqs.md

     + Behavioural policies are allow based policies
     + An example of policies is FIM (File Integrity Monitoring) policy

-??? "**4.
+??? "**5.
 Do you have any standard hardening rules onboarded and will the hardening policy show what is getting blocked?**"

     Yes, it can show up in terms of Application Behaviour & Logs

-??? "**5.
+??? "**6.
 What is the deployment architecture?**"

-    When using AccuKnox SAAS enterprise, Agents like: KubeArmor, Policy Enforcement etc get deployed.
-If you would like to install on-prem and keep the telemetry unexposed, it can still be possible
+     + Applications -
+        + For Kubernetes - Daemonset
+        + For Containers, VM - Systemd mode
+     + Infrastructure -
+        + Public Cloud - Agentless (API Scan) for SaaS based usage
+        + On-Prem or Datacenter - On-prem deployment using Helm-charts

-??? "**6.
+??? "**7.
 Where is AccuKnox SAAS is located?**"

     Currently it is located in US region

-??? "**7.
+??? "**8.
 Is there a support for CIEM?**"

     It is a part of the roadmap, like IOT edge, 5G Security

-??? "**8.
+??? "**9.
 What will happen to my application running on a VM?**"

     You get hardening policies via AccuKnox enforcement engine KubeArmor

-??? "**9.
+??? "**10.
 What is AccuKnox’s licensing model?**"

     If it is an end customer - <a href="https://www.accuknox.com/sla" target="_blank">SLA</a>

     If it is a MSSP model, it is a revenue share

-??? "**10.
+??? "**11.
 How do you work with resellers and partnership models?**"

     We have a 100% partner aligned go to market approach. to this goal, we provide our partners the following
     + Free training, certification
     + Joint marketing
     + Lead sharing

-??? "**11.
+??? "**12.
 Current AccuKnox's marketplace listing?**"

     Accuknox is currently listed on

     - <a href="https://marketplace.cloud.vmware.com/services/details/accuknox-runtime-security-1?slug=true" target="_blank">VMWare</a>
     - <a href="https://aws.amazon.com/marketplace/pp/prodview-lomtgayjmmmpi?sr=0-2&ref_=beagle&applicationId=AWSMPContessa" target="_blank">AWS</a>
     - <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps/accuknoxinc1674553411688.accuknox_saas_ver1?tab=Overview" target="_blank">Azure</a>
+    - <a href="https://catalog.redhat.com/software/container-stacks/detail/65c70ea1e7719e8b23d8fd50" target="_blank">RedHat Openshift</a>

     We are in the process of listing on

       + GCP
       + Oracle
-    + IBM/OpenShift

-??? "**12.
+??? "**13.
 Who are current AccuKnox's partners and resellers?**"

     + We have a global partnership with TCS
     + We have a reseller partnership with Ambisure